Support

 Frequently asked questions

-• Should I test the SIM in another device first?
+• Should I test playback too?

-• What should I send support?
+• What should I record before changing any settings?

 Trade Customers: Log In or Register to Unlock Even Better Prices.